DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/12-15 Meeting Notes.md

 - Any crashes?

 #### Should I Do more Organized Playtesting?
 I feel like if I just told y'all to play a build of the game, the feedback we get probably wouldn't be as useful as it could be.
-Instead, should we do more organized playtesting
+Instead, should we do more organized playtesting sessions?

-Should I set up a more organized playtesting session where I can watch people play the game and ask them questions in real-time?
+##### Idea 1: Supervised Playtesting Sessions
+Maybe one of you guys will play the game while I, or someone else watches you play.
+That way, we can address issues in real-time and ask questions as they come up.

+##### Idea 2: Make Very Specific Builds to Test Specific Content
+Instead of just sending out a general build of the game, I could make builds that focus on specific aspects of the game.
+For example, one build could just be for testing out the dodge mechanic.
+Another build could be for testing out enemy behavior.
+This way, we can get more focused feedback.

 # Goals for v0.16.0: